veshitala/Logistic-regression/README.md

-# Python-A-2-Z
+# Logistic regression
-This repository contains all python basics from very low level to high level production used codes
+This repository contains all python basics implementation  of logistic regression

+all the codes are written with complete documentation